Lowry Air Force Base: Original Lowry Field

-An 28 October 1926 photo shows the Fokker BA-1 trimotor Josephine Ford of the Byrd Arctic Expedition being refueled at the original Lowry Field.
+A 28 October 1926 photo shows the Fokker BA-1 trimotor Josephine Ford of the Byrd Arctic Expedition being refueled at the original Lowry Field.
 Charles Lindbergh and his Spirit of St. Louis made a scheduled stop at Lowry on 1 September 1927 during his 48 state sponsored tour.

-Jack Taylor died on the maiden voyage of Air Mail Cheyenne-Pueblo-Denver contract airmail route from Lowry to Cheyenne when the aircraft exploded 10 December 1927 He was flying a large Douglas Mail plane for Western Air Express Inc. near Lowry.
+Jack Taylor died on the maiden voyage of the Cheyenne-Pueblo-Denver contract airmail route from Lowry to Cheyenne when his aircraft exploded on 10 December 1927.
+He was flying a large Douglas mail plane for Western Air Express Inc. near Lowry.

-During the latter part of 1937 the name Lowry Field was transferred from the Colorado National Guard Air Squadron to the new Denver Branch, Air Corps Technical School.
-Thus, in early 1938, after about a year of overlapping operations, the 45th Division Aviation ceased operation at Lowry Field and moved to their new quarters at the Denver Municipal Airport; remaining there until mobilization for World War II took place on 6 January 1941.
-The 19 officers and 116 enlisted members, then moved to Biggs Army Airfield, Texas.
+During the latter part of 1937 the name "Lowry Field" was transferred from the Colorado National Guard facility to the new Denver Branch, Air Corps Technical School.
+In early 1938, after about a year of overlapping operations, the 120th Observation Squadron moved to their new quarters at the Denver Municipal Airport; remaining there until mobilization for World War II took place on 6 January 1941.
+The 19 officers and 116 enlisted members of the squadron then moved to Biggs Army Airfield, Texas.

-In 1938 the former Lowry Field was renamed Combs Field when Harry B. Combs began leasing the airfield.
+In 1938, the former Lowry Field was renamed Combs Field when Harry B. Combs began leasing the airfield.
 He and a partner opened Mountain State Aviation, a fixed-base operation and flight training facility.
 Mountain State would go on to train over 9,000 pilots for World War II through the Civilian Pilot Training Program at the location.

-In 1936, Combs had joined the Colorado National Guard (120th Observation Squadron of the 45th Infantry Division); flying the 0-19 E variant and gaining enough flying time to earn his instructor’s rating.
+In 1936, Combs had joined the 120th Observation Squadron, flying the 0-19 E variant and gaining enough flying time to earn his instructor’s rating.